This post concludes (see Part 1) a brief survey of the final resting places of those men for whom dying provided a

 He is buried in Bailey’s Greenwood Cemetery.

 James Nathan Baker in 1926 opened a funeral home south of the “downtown” of Fort Worth’s African-American community.

-Quincy Adams Harveson and embalmer Samuel Sloan opened Sloan & Harveson in 1911.
+Quincy Adams Harveson and embalmer Samuel D. Sloan opened Sloan & Harveson in 1911.
 In the 1920s that undertaking company evolved into Harveson & Cole as Grover Cleveland Cole joined Quincy Adams Harveson.
-For thirty years beginning in 1927 the funeral home was on the ground floor of the Masonic lodge building (still standing) on Magnolia Avenue.
+In 1931 Sloan became manager of Fort Worth Undertaking Company, 10th and Lamar streets, after that company was bought by S. D. and Oliver Shannon (see Part 1).
+Harveson & Cole for thirty years beginning in 1927 was located on the ground floor of the Masonic lodge building (still standing) on Magnolia Avenue.
 Clips are from the 1916, 1941, and 1968 city directories.

 Quincy Adams Harveson is buried in Greenwood.

 Guy Thompson joined Harveson & Cole in 1948.
 When Thompson died in 2010 at age ninety he was Fort Worth’s oldest working funeral director.
 During sixty years he buried more than twenty-five thousand people, including his parents, Amon Carter Jr., and J. Frank Norris.

 The business is now Thompson’s Harveson & Cole Funeral Home.